definedrisk/petzold-pw5e/CD-ROM/README.md

 Line 114: Added *return* as WM_SIZE is called afterwards.

-This demonstrates some more techniques for drawing including displaying text on top of exisiting to create underline (using transparent background).
+This demonstrates some more techniques for drawing including displaying text on top of existing text to create an underline (using transparent background).
 Also the *ScrollWindow* function is used (which updates the scrolled region immediately) but does not update the "exposed" region until the application retrieves WM_PAINT (or a call to *UpdateWindow* is made).
 In this case it is still necessary to "draw" all the window in WM_PAINT to cope with the situation when the window is resized (whole window is invalid).

 ### StokFont